Pike Place Market Seattle Wa

 The Fish

-The fishmongers at Pike Place Fish Co. do actually throw whole salmon.
-They have been doing it since 1986 as a crowd management and morale technique that became a tourist attraction.
-The throws happen when a purchase is made and the vendor behind the counter needs to relay it to a colleague.
-If you want to see a throw, stand near the stall and wait; they happen often enough that patience of 15 minutes is usually sufficient.
+Pike Place Fish Co. throws whole salmon.
+They have been doing it since the 1980s as a crowd management and morale technique that became a tourist attraction.
+Throws happen when a purchase is made and the vendor needs to relay it to a colleague.
+Stand near the stall and wait 15 minutes and you will probably see one.

-The fish is genuinely good: Dungeness crab, oysters, salmon, halibut, and Alaskan King crab when in season.
-Buying and having it packed with dry ice for travel is a legitimate option if you are flying out of Seattle.
+The fish itself is genuinely good: Dungeness crab, Pacific oysters, salmon, halibut, and Alaskan King crab in season.
+Buying fish packed with dry ice for travel is a legitimate option if you are flying out of Seattle that day.

 What to Eat

-Pike Place Chowder, on Pike Street just east of the market, serves New England clam chowder that has won national competitions.
-A bread bowl runs around $12.
-The line moves.
-Go before noon or after 2 PM to avoid the worst of it.
+Pike Place Chowder, on Pike Street just east of the market, serves New England clam chowder in a bread bowl for around $12.
+It has won national competitions and the reputation is not marketing.
+Go before noon or after 2pm to manage the wait.

 Piroshky Piroshky on Pike Place has been baking Russian filled pastries since 1992.
-The potato and cheese piroshky and the smoked salmon cream cheese version are the two most reliable.
-They cost about $5-6 each and are hot from the oven.
-Do not let the queue deter you; the shop has a fast turnaround.
+The potato-and-cheese piroshky and the smoked salmon cream cheese version are both reliably good, both around $5 to 6, and both hot from the oven.
+The queue moves.

-Beecher’s Handmade Cheese at the main arcade entrance makes cheese on site in visible vats behind the counter.
-The Flagship Cheddar is good; the Flagship Blend used in their macaroni is better.
-A cup of mac and cheese from the shop window runs about $5 and is worth the brief wait.
+Beecher’s Handmade Cheese at the main arcade entrance makes cheese in visible vats behind the counter.
+The macaroni and cheese from the shop window, using the Flagship Blend, costs around $5 and is consistently one of the better things you can eat while standing on Pike Place.

-The market also has a collection of produce stalls with year-round Washington State apples, stone fruit from the Yakima Valley in summer, and salmon and shellfish from local waters.
-Buying seasonal fruit to eat while walking through the market is the correct breakfast.
+The produce stalls sell year-round Washington State apples, Yakima Valley stone fruit in summer, and local salmon and shellfish.
+Buying seasonal fruit to eat while walking through the market is the correct breakfast choice.

 Rachel the Pig

-Rachel is a 550-pound bronze piggy bank cast by Seattle artist Georgia Gerber in 1986 and positioned at the main Pike Place market entrance.
-She collects around $10,000 annually in dropped coins and the money goes to the Market Foundation, which provides social services to the approximately 400 residents who live in the market’s residential units above the stalls.
-Patting the pig is free and the tradition is genuine.
+Rachel is a 550-pound bronze piggy bank cast by Seattle artist Georgia Gerber in 1986, positioned at the main market entrance.
+She collects around $10,000 per year in dropped coins, which goes to the Market Foundation for social services to the approximately 400 people who live in the residential units above the stalls.
+The combination of public art, functional coin collection, and genuinely affordable housing in the middle of a tourist attraction is specifically Seattle in a way that is hard to replicate elsewhere.

 Getting There

-The Inn at the Market on First Avenue is positioned directly above the market with rooms overlooking the water and Elliott Bay.
-Rates run $250-400 per night.
-The Alexis Royal Sonesta on First Avenue and Seneca is a more affordable boutique option about three blocks south.
+The Inn at the Market on First Avenue is positioned directly above the market with rooms overlooking Elliott Bay (rates from $250 to 400 per night).
+Three blocks south, the Alexis Royal Sonesta is a more affordable boutique option.